jannekeskitalo/player-session-service/README.md

 Example data,
 https://cdn.unityads.unity3d.com/assignments/assignment_data.jsonl.bz2

 ## Database model

 Tables and partition strategy.
-Without knowing the exact details of the load, following is assumed as basis for the design:
+Without knowing the exact details of the load, the design is based on the aforementioned assumptions.

-* Total event throughput ~5M/min -> +80k/s
-* Distributed to ~200 countries with very high skew

 ### Tables